hmc-cs121-admin/git-pm-workflow/activity.md

 (4) Add collaborators
     Select "Collaborators & teams" from the left sidebar menu.
-    Invite maintainers to be collaborators on the project.
+    Invite collaborators on the project.

-(5) Each maintainer accepts the invitation through their email
+(5) Each maintainer/collaborator accepts the invitation through their email
     or on the project's page on GitHub.
+    (Each person will receive another email, now to join the repository.)
 ```